kamchailo/VanaEngine/Readme.txt

 - Arrow-keys for direction
 - Spacebar for rotate clockwise

+// 3 mov 22
+GameObject

+Moved Transform, Render and Collision Update from Node to components and make class Node support Components.

+// 23 oct 22
 Collision Design :
 - User use CollisionManager to spawnCollider and return an address to a new collider and the manager also keep as a list (std::vector).